 40 Ways to Make Networking Work

 Every lawyer needs a good network.
-With fellow lawyers, yes.
-But you need lots of other people in your network as well.
+With other lawyers, yes.
+But you need other people in your network as well.
 And not just because it’s a source of good new business.
 Smart lawyers draw on (and give back to) their networks for ideas, introductions, information, collaboration and plenty of other things critical to a healthy law practice.
 Unfortunately, the oft-used term “networking” has become a mere buzzword — intimidating to the uninitiated and off-putting to many.

 Networking Is About Nurturing Relationships